-The experimental invasive and noninvasive techniques can be employed to study the gassolid flows in a fluidized bed [10,16-18], but noninvasive observation methods are more reliable and informative [16].
-These noninvasive methods (first of all, such as magnetic resonance imaging, positron emission particle tracking e.t.c.) provide valuable insight in fluidized bed due to the great level of its detalization and significantly deepen the understanding of the fluidization phenomenon [16,18].
+Experimental invasive and noninvasive techniques can be employed to study the gassolid flows in a fluidized bed [10,16-18], but noninvasive observation methods are more reliable and informative [16].
+These noninvasive methods (first of all, such as magnetic resonance imaging, positron emission particle tracking etc.) provide valuable insight into fluidized beds due to the great level of its detalization and significantly deepen the understanding of the fluidization phenomenon [16,18].

-The development and applicability of various computational tools for fluidization modeling have been also discussed in numerous papers [1,2,5,8,19-26].
+The development and applicability of various computational tools for fluidization modeling have also been discussed in numerous papers [1,2,5,8,19-26].
 However, progress in this field of theoretical research is less clear.
 One of the reasons is that when developing a mathematical model, increasing the degree of decomposition of a gas-solid flow doesn't always lead to an increase in the accuracy of the forecast and the adequacy of the description of the ensemble of particles [5,22,24,26-28].

-Gas-solid fluidization systems are typical nonlinear, heterogeneous ones.
+Gas-solid fluidization systems are typically nonlinear, heterogeneous ones.
 Mobile clusters of particles of various configurations and scales form a certain distribution of particles in the volume of the fluidized bed [29].
-This nature of the formation of the structure of a fluidized medium leads to the idea that the tool used to construct a mathematical model should allow a flexible approach to the spatial discretization of the modeling objekt [5,29].
+This nature of the formation of the structure of a fluidized medium leads to the idea that the tool used to construct a mathematical model should allow a flexible approach to the spatial discretization of the modeling object [5,29].